bclact18/PythonProject/README.md

 # PythonProject
-Some project written in Python
+Some of my own project written in Python